leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

 }
 ```

-`Note: if you are using an ODR close to 100HZ that did the data collection (e.g. 104HZ), use 100HZ here is okay, will not effect too much on performance, and if you are using a ODR high than 100HZ, we recommand you to use sensor FIFO mode to fill data, for more details, please refer to: (link)[title]`
+`Note: if you are using an ODR close to 100HZ that did the data collection (e.g. 104HZ), use 100HZ here is okay, will not effect too much on performance, and if you are using a ODR high than 100HZ, we recommand you to use sensor FIFO mode to fill data, for more details, please refer to: https://github.com/leomonan/listdelsame/blob/master/QeexoAutoML_Embedded_Application_Guide.md#integrate-library-by-using-fifo-mode-to-fill-sesor-data-in-case-of-high-odr`

 🔹 `2. void NativeFillDataFrame()`